Siege of Yorktown (1862): Dam Number One

-It was to the amazement of the Confederates (who had estimated the Union's strength at 200,000, four times the real number), and the dismay of President Abraham Lincoln that McClellan did not attack immediately.
+It was to the amazement of the Confederates - who had estimated the Union's strength at 200,000, four times the real number - and the dismay of President Abraham Lincoln that McClellan did not attack immediately.
 McClellan wished to either turn the position with an amphibious movement or find a weak point where an assault stood a reasonable chance of success.
 The Navy refused to cooperate, but on 14 April, McClellan's chief engineer John G. Barnard finally reported that a weak point had been found at Dam No. 1, located on the Warwick River.
 McClellan developed a plan of attack at that point.
 Initially a division (Smith's) would seize and occupy Garrow Ridge overlooking the dams.
-This would prevent the rebels conducting further work on a fort they were building at the river's edge and prevent rebel scouts from finding the assembling assault forces.
+This would prevent the rebels from conducting further work on a fort they were building at the river's edge and prevent rebel scouts from finding the assembling assault forces.
 He would then assemble a large force behind the ridge and assault the rebel fortifications.
 On April 15 orders were sent to Smith to occupy the Garrow Ridge and probe the rebel fortifications to see whether there was a clearing in the woods behind the crossing.
 All the uncommitted units (Casey's Division, Richardson's Division and [Henry] Naglee's brigade) were ordered to assemble ready to assault in the following days.

 Smith's operations, which took place on April 16, were a debacle.
 Initially wildly successful in seizing the Garrow Ridge and advancing a small force to drive off the rebels, McClellan considered the task completed, and returned to his HQ to arrange for the assaulting units to move into position.
 Smith then decided to advance a small force of Vermonters across the Dam against his orders.
 They were rapidly pinned down as Brig.
 Gen. Howell Cobb's brigade, supported by two others, came down on this small force, and were driven back.
 In the process they collapsed the dam, and destroyed the crossing point.
 This rendered the planned assault impossible.
 Smith faced a severe criticism for his failure, and was the subject of a witchhunt by a Vermont senator.

 Drummer Julian Scott, along with First Sergeant Edward Holton and Captain Samuel E. Pingree were awarded the Medal of Honor for their heroisim at Dam Number One.